0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

-Multiplayer support with live mouse tracking so well I'm mad that vscode doesn't do this!
+Multiplayer support with live mouse tracking works so well, I'm mad that vscode doesn't do this!

 ---